crunnna/blocketing-mod/README.md

 ## ✨ Features
 - **Message Relay**: Send messages from a specific Discord channel to a Minecraft server. 💬
+- **Join/Leave Notifications**: Send join and leave messages to a Discord channel as embeds. 🚪
 - **Command Execution**: Execute Minecraft commands from Discord with proper permissions. 🛠️
 - **HTTP Server**: Receive messages and commands from Discord via HTTP requests. 🌐